-Some people like to pack everything but the kitchen sink when they go away on a road trip, but if you prefer to travel light, or need to make a quick getaway, here are the seven indispensable items you should throw into your going away bag.
+Some people like to pack everything but the OLD kitchen sink when they go away on a road trip, but if you prefer to travel light, or need to make a quick getaway, here are the seven indispensable items you should throw into your going away bag.

 From maps to keep you on the right track, snacks and toiletries to ensure you’re comfortable, music for entertainment and your first aid kit and Bluetooth handsfree kit for ultimate safety, the below should cover everything (although you might need to pack some clothes too!)